matomo-org/matomo/PRIVACY.md

 ### Include a tracking Opt-Out feature on your site
 In your website, we recommended providing an easy way for your visitors to “opt-out” of being tracked by Matomo.
-You can use the Opt-Out feature to display a link your website that sets a special browser cookie (`piwik_ignore`) when clicked.
+You can use the Opt-Out feature to display a link your website that sets a special browser cookie (`matomo_ignore`) when clicked.
 Visitors that click that link will be ignored by Matomo in the future:
 [How to include a tracking opt-out iframe.](https://matomo.org/docs/privacy/#step-3-include-a-web-analytics-opt-out-feature-on-your-site-using-an-iframe)